Quick answer

 Where does the A1 bus drop off in Belgrade?

-The main stops are Novi Beograd (near the Delta City area) and Slavija Square, which is centrally located.
-From Slavija, you can walk or take a short local bus or taxi to most central hotels.
+The A1 minibus stops at Novi Beograd (near the Delta City area) and Slavija Square, which is centrally located.
+From Slavija, you can walk or take a short local bus to most central hotels — and since 1 January 2025 those local buses are free.

 Is there Wi-Fi at Belgrade airport?